Smousten/SecureWiki/README.md

 #### Configuring MySQL
 * Create new mysql user
 `# sudo mysql -u root -p
-Enter password: Enter password of mysql root user (if you have not configured password it will be blank, so just press enter)
+Enter password: Enter password of mysql root user (if you have not configured password it will be blank, so just press enter)<b>
 mysql> CREATE USER 'new_mysql_user'@'localhost' IDENTIFIED BY 'THISpasswordSHOULDbeCHANGED';
 mysql> quit;`